crhall-writing/crhall-writing.github.io/_poems/short-jeremiad.md

 layout: poem
 ---
 how does it feel to be on the sidelines,
-not in the mud and the dirt,
+not in the mud and dirt,
 scared to get your fingernails dirty?
 scared to sift through the dirt of understanding?